backstage-dummy-org/babbage/README.md

 ### Metrics

-To see the metrics note that the ENABLE_METRICS value must be set to Y when babbage starts up.
+To see the metrics note that the ENABLE_METRICS and ENABLE_CACHE values must be set to Y when babbage starts up.
 Then call the following command while babbage is running:

 ```bash
 curl -s http://localhost:8090/metrics